wynandpieterse/SharpBattleNet/README.md

 The solution files uses NuGet as a package manager, thus all of the required dependancies will automatically be downloaded if required.

+## Configuration

+### Windows

+Go to the directory 'C:\ProgramData\SharpBattleNet' and enter the desired server you wish to configure.
+Look inside the Configuration directory for all the configurable variables.

 ## Notes

  + Reporting issues should be done with the GitHub issue tracker.